febattista/SDP_lift_and_project/README.md

 Each dataset's directory is provided with an auxiliary file `aux_data_DATASETNAME.csv` containing the value of the maximum stable set for each graph in the dataset.
 This information is used exclusively from `analyze_results.py`.

 The user who is willing to run the software on their own instance(s) is recommended to place in `testGraphs/graphs` the corresponding file(s) `.stb` describing the graph(s) in the standard DIMACS edge-list format and modify the `parameters.py` file accordingly.
 To let `analyze_results.py` work properly, the stability number of each graph added in this way must be provided.
-To do so, suppose that the user wants to solve an instance named `example.stb` whose stability number is 5, then the following line should be added in `aux_data_testgraphs.csv`
+To do so, suppose that the user wants to solve an instance named `example.stb` whose stability number is known to be 5, then the following line should be added in `aux_data_testgraphs.csv`

 ```
 example  5